Mekhala and Kanakhala

-Mekhala (Mekhalā or Mahakhala – "Elder Mischievous Girl") "The Elder Severed-Headed Sister" and Kanakhala (Kankhala, Kanakhalā – "Younger Mischievous Girl") "The Younger Severed-Headed Sister") are two sisters who figure in the eighty-four mahasiddhas ("great adept") of Vajrayana Buddhism.
+Mekhala (Mekhalā or Mahakhala – "Elder Mischievous Girl", "The Elder Severed-Headed Sister") and Kanakhala (Kankhala, Kanakhalā – "Younger Mischievous Girl", "The Younger Severed-Headed Sister") are two sisters who figure in the eighty-four mahasiddhas ("great adept") of Vajrayana Buddhism.
 Both are described as the disciples of another mahasiddha, Kanhapa (Krishnacharya).
-They are said to have severed their heads and offered them to their guru, and then danced headless.
+They are said to have severed their heads, offered them to their guru, and danced headless.
 Their legend is closely associated with the Buddhist severed-headed goddess Chinnamunda.